 How does Adwords Compare with SEO?

 The main difference between SEO and Adwords is the time involved.
-While Adwords is more or less instant, SEO is a long term strategy that is ongoing and can take many many months.
+While Adwords is more or less instant, SEO is a long-term strategy that is ongoing and can take many many months.
 SEO is an ongoing process where you are continually improving the performance of your website, through content marketing, link building and a host of ‘on-page’ optimisation techniques.

 A significant difference between SEO and Adwords is the click-through rate.
-Websites that appear organically through SEO have built up a certain level of trust as Google will only display trustworthy sites as opposed to Adwords, which allow anyone.
+Websites that appear organically through SEO have built up a certain level of trust as Google will only display trustworthy sites as opposed to Adwords, which allows anyone.